tobiaswx/axioskt/README.md

 ## About
 This wrapper - originally written by [@ralfstuckert](https://github.com/ralfstuckert/kotlin-react-sample/blob/master/src/axios/Axios.kt) - simplifies the use of Axios within Kotlin/JS projects.
-This GitHub project serves to make the Axios wrapper available as "AxiosKt" via Maven and Gradle for easy integration.
+This GitHub project serves to make the Axios wrapper available as "de.twiese99/axioskt" via Maven and Gradle for easy integration.

 My experience with Axios is limited at the moment and I welcome anyone who wants to contribute to this project!
 So don't be afraid to fork the project and open issues or pull requests.